Last modified: 10th of November 2021

 Feature development

 Our software is developed using the principles of Agile Software Development (Scrum).
 New features will always be tested, developed and evaluated completely separate from the current main source code.
-When this development is done, the feature will be put up for a peer review.
-If the peer gives approval to the new code it can be accepted into the main source code after successful automated testing.
+When this development is done, the feature will be subjected to multiple code reviews before a merge into the main source code after successful testing.

 Software testing

-Unit tests & Integration tests are standard part of our development and release methodology.
+Unit tests & Integration tests are a standard part of the development and release methodology.
 This also includes tests of security aspects.
 Automated integration tests are performed on every new version and installation of UbiOps.

 Security review